Thanyasit/ESP32_Water_Flow_Meter/README.md

 # ESP32 Water Flow Meter
 <h2>Description</h2>
 This code is designed for a water flow meter that measures the flow of water and displays it on an LCD screen.
-It is written in C++ and is intended to be used on an ESP32 board.
+It is written in C++ and is intended to be used on an ESP32 board.<br><b>2022</b>
 <h2>Requirements</h2>
 To use this code, you will need the following hardware components:<br><br>